scalableinternetservices/ucsb_website/_slide_src/02_http_and_html.md

 ## Before Thursday's Class:

 * Join the class on [Piazza](https://piazza.com/class/idgkoaxbvg14lx)
-* Read chapters 1 and 2 in
+* Read chapters 1 and 2 (skim 9 through 11 as needed) in
   [High Performance Browser Networking](http://chimera.labs.oreilly.com/books/1230000000545/ch01.html)
 * Read the list of project ideas: [http://cs290.com/project_ideas/](http://cs290.com/project_ideas/)
 * Post or comment on at least one idea on Piazza under the `project_idea`